-Sadly, three additional Covid-related deaths were also confirmed.
+Two more Covid-related deaths were also confirmed.
 One victim was aged 40-49 and the other 70-79.
 Both were vaccinated.
-The total death toll since the start of the pandemic stands at 2,588.
+The total death toll since the beginning of the pandemic now stands at 5,562.

 A summary in English of the latest Covid-19 situation including restrictions in place and rules on public assembly is available at this special government website which includes current control measures.

 You can find the latest Covid-19 statistics at this official website.